patrickjwoods/blog/_posts/2015-08-25-startup-naming-field-guide.markdown

 This section is less about listing your competitors, and more about describing the *themes of the category*.
 Based on your customer insight, what are the key elements of the competitive set, and where does your solution fit into that mix?

 As you consider your competition, keep in mind the **distinction between direct and indirect competitors**.
-Too many founders make the mistake of claiming that they have no competition.
+Too many founders make the mistake of claiming that they have no competition, but what they mean is they have no *direct* competitors.

 It may be true that your widget is the first of its kind, but you only have a business insofar as there is a market willing and able to buy that widget.
 And if potential customers exist, they’re almost certainly using something else to solve the problem currently.